trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

 name instead of ``oracle``.

 .. note::
-    The Oracle user must have access to the table in order to access it from Presto.
+    The Oracle user must have access to the table in order to access it from Trino.
     The user configuration, in the connection properties file, determines your privileges in these schemas.